Europe Trip. Day 1: Paris, France

 This man displayed the skill of weighing the ball while climbing the pole

-We embarked to a inclined railway station using funicular down hill before went back to hotel to rest.
+We embarked to an inclined railway station using a funicular downhill before going back to the hotel to rest.

 Inside the Funiculaire de Montmartre

 The day isn't ended just yet.
-We continued to explore other part of city, Champ de Mars and Challiot before get into the line of Eiffel Tower tour in the late evening time slot.
+We continued to explore other parts of the city, Champ de Mars and Challiot, before getting into the line for the Eiffel Tower tour in the late evening time slot.

-We embarked to Paris Metro M6 to stop at Cambronne station instead of Champ de Mars.
-We walked north-east to Ecole Militaire and wanted to stroll along grassy field Parc du Champ de Mars and enjoyed the breath-taking view of Eiffel Tower.
+We embarked on the Paris Metro M6 to stop at Cambronne station instead of Champ de Mars.
+We walked northeast to Ecole Militaire and wanted to stroll along the grassy field Parc du Champ de Mars and enjoyed the breathtaking view of the Eiffel Tower.

 Jom jalan-jalan...